 The generator under consideration here, the Goal Zero Yeti 400 is by far, the company’s most successful unit to date.

-Now, that is something to consider – and take damn serious…afterall, the whole world cannot be wrong.
+Now, that is something to consider – and take damn seriously…After all, the whole world cannot be wrong.

 Or can it?

-However, the real deal closer of the generator is the fact that it is powered by a battery that is completely replaceable.
+However, the real deal about the generator is the fact that it is powered by a completely replaceable battery.

 This means that if you buy it – and use it carefully, it may well outlast even you, its owner!